sarabenali88/IoT/docs/research_market/research_to_market.md

 experience for this demographic.

 ## Recommendations

+These are the recommendations I have gotten from the research results:

+1. Enhance visual consistency: Simplify the design and layout to produce an interface that is both aesthetically pleasing and consistent.

+2. Optimize Page Loading Times: To reduce user wait times and avoid annoyance, optimize the performance and loading speed of your website.

+3. Refine Error Messaging: Give users clear, helpful error messages to help them figure out how to fix problems on their own.

+4. Organize Content Effectively: Organize information logically and hierarchically to make it easier to navigate and understand.

+5. Tackle Date Format: To ensure clarity and consistency, standardize the date format to meet user expectations and preferences.

 ## Sources
 1. A, S. (2024, 22 februari).
 UI Design: 15 Things That Tell You It Is a Problem.
 Beon Systems. https://beonsystems.com/ui-design-15-things-that-tell-you-it-is-a-problem/
 2. Nomensa.
 (2023, 14 november).
 10 common usability problems with websites.
 Nomensa. https://www.nomensa.com/blog/10-common-usability-problems-with-websites/